Drakes Bay Oyster Company

-Drakes Bay Oyster Company was an oyster farm and restaurant formerly located at the shoreline and in Drakes Estero at 38°04'57.3"N 122°55'55.0"W, a bay within Point Reyes National Seashore, on the West Marin coast of Marin County, in Northern California.
+Drakes Bay Oyster Company was an oyster farm and restaurant formerly located at the shoreline and in Drakes Estero at 38°04'57.3"N 122°55'55.0"W, a bay within Point Reyes National Seashore, on the West Marin coast of Marin County, in Northern California, United States.
 In 2011, the lease for the business operation was not renewed at the direction of the United States Secretary of the Interior.
 After a two-year court battle, the business was terminated in December 2014, and Drakes Estero was cleared of the offshore racks and onshore structures, with the work completed in 2017.

 History

 A lease was signed between the company and the National Park Service in 1972 for oyster farming within the bay.
 Drakes Estero is protected within the NPS Point Reyes National Seashore, part of the regional NPS Golden Gate National Recreation Area.

 The company was one of the largest shellfish operations in California, producing over eight million non-native oysters a year.